 “With the Primos, I could really see a difference,” Prieto says.
 “They maintained the resolution of the big format, but I could open up to T2 or T2.8.
 The results were beautiful because the image was high resolution and very pristine, and yet had a softness to it with the shallow depth of field.
 It was a more romantic image, in a way.
 I could use depth of field to isolate the characters from their environment or, when we wanted, to include them in the environment by using deeper stops with higher ISO ratings.
 In the wide shots, we’d have the resolution to see these incredible interiors of the spaceship that Guy Dyas designed.”

 Prieto occasionally added a tiny degree of SoftFX filtration.
 Tyldum responded to the way faces looked.
 “We knew that the movie was really about these two characters, and that we’d be on their faces all the time,” says Prieto.
-“The skin tones, their expressions, the texture of their faces, the color of their eyes and the sharpness in their eyes -- that was all very important.”
+“The skin tones, their expressions, the texture of their faces, the colour of their eyes and the sharpness in their eyes - that was all very important.”

 Kay had worked with Prieto on Vinyl, which helped.
-“Rodrigo wanted to veer away from a traditional style of video grading, more towards film-style grading, mainly coloring in density,” says the DIT.
-“I gathered some information and discerned a printer point equivalent on Livegrade, our onset platform.
-That way, when Rodrigo wanted to dial a half a point of red, we would all be doing it to the same value, a value more consistent with traditional photochemical timing.
+“Rodrigo wanted to veer away from a traditional style of video grading, more towards film-style grading, mainly colouring in density,” says the DIT.
+“I gathered some information and discerned a printer point equivalent on LiveGrade, our on-set platform.
+That way, when Rodrigo wanted to dial a half point of red, we would all be doing it to the same value, a value more consistent with traditional photochemical timing.
 That worked well and looked great, too.”

 “GETTING THE DATA INTO A CONSISTENT TURNAROUND AND BUDGET WAS A BIG HURDLE”